Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Introduction

-This work extends the counterfactual evaluation process to a qualitative approach.
+This work extends the counterfactual evaluation process by including a counterfactual inspection analysis.
 We argue that relying blindly on quantitative evaluation metrics without understanding the different properties of the counterfactual algorithms may lead to biased and erroneous explanations.
-We argue that an evaluation protocol for XAI counterfactuals should cover not only quantitative metrics but also a qualitative analysis that assesses the generated counterfactuals towards the context of the data and the domain knowledge of the decision-maker.
-For instance, in Hsieh et al. \cite{Moreira2021icpm}, the authors applied a counterfactual algorithm, DiCE~\cite{Mothilal2020DiCE}, to generate explanations for a supervised model that predicted the next activity of a loan application process.
-Although DiCE could generate counterfactuals with the minimum feature change, it could not generate meaningful or interpretable counterfactuals to the loan application process (domain knowledge).
-For this reason, the authors proposed an extension of DiCE that could consider the process domain knowledge and consequently generated more feasible and meaningful counterfactual explanations.
-This suggests that relying uniquely on quantitative measures does not guarantee the correctness of the generated counterfactual explanations, and blindly relying on quantitative metrics to assess the quality of a counterfactual explanation may lead to biased and unreliable scientific conclusions \cite{Kim2016}.
-Unfortunately, this is the direction that most counterfactual studies for XAI take in the literature \cite{Das2020survey,Biran2017survey,Guidotti2019survey,Mazzine2021survey,Karimi2021survey}.
+We argue that an evaluation protocol for XAI counterfactuals should cover not only quantitative metrics but also a counterfactual inspection that assesses the generated counterfactuals towards the context of the data and the domain knowledge of the decision-maker.
+For instance, in Hsieh et al.~\cite{Moreira2021icpm}, the authors applied a counterfactual algorithm, DiCE, to generate explanations for a supervised model that predicted the next activity of a loan application process.
+Although DiCE~\cite{Mothilal2020DiCE} could generate counterfactuals with the minimum feature change, it could not generate meaningful or interpretable counterfactuals to the loan application process (domain knowledge).
+For this reason, the authors proposed an extension of DiCE that could consider the process domain knowledge and consequently generate more feasible and meaningful counterfactual explanations.
+This suggests that relying uniquely on quantitative measures does not guarantee the correctness of the generated counterfactual explanations, and blindly relying on quantitative metrics to assess the quality of a counterfactual explanation may lead to biased and unreliable scientific conclusions~\cite{Kim2016}.
+Unfortunately, this is the direction that most counterfactual studies for XAI take in the literature~\cite{Das2020survey,Biran2017survey,Guidotti2019survey,Mazzine2021survey,Karimi2021survey}.